-- Take responsibility for understanding, assessing, and managing risks to your day-to-day business activities. - Keep information secure in line with nbn procedures.
+- Take responsibility for understanding, assessing, and managing risks to your day-to-day business activities. - Complete required training by the due date. - Keep information secure in line with nbn procedures.

 - Treat risk management, security, or business continuity as a low priority activity. - Ignore, conceal, or avoid reporting potential threats or risks that may harm nbn's people, network, or business operations. - Consider risks, incidents, or disruptions in isolation (at individual, team, project, or activity level). - Conceal or fail to disclose your criminal record to nbn. - Fail to report any identified or suspected security breaches.